Robert J. Donovan

-Robert John Donovan (August 21, 1912 – August 8, 2003) was a Washington correspondent, author and presidential historian.
-He died from complications from stroke.
+Robert John Donovan (August 21, 1912 – August 8, 2003) was an American correspondent, author, and presidential historian.

 Biography

-Donovan attended Lafayette High School in Buffalo, New York, where he was Captain of the Hocke Herald Tribune after the war and served as a foreign correspondent and Washington Bureau Chief.
-During the latter period he was President of the White House Correspondents' Association.
-From the Tribune, he moved to the Los Angeles Times as Washington Bureau Chief and for a short time as Associate Editor in Los Angeles.
+Donovan attended Lafayette High School in Buffalo, New York, where he was captain of the Hocke Herald Tribune after the war and served as a foreign correspondent and Washington, D.C., bureau chief.
+During the latter period he was president of the White House Correspondents' Association.
+From the Tribune, he moved to the Los Angeles Times as Washington bureau chief and for a short time as associate editor in Los Angeles.

 Donovan began writing books on the Washington political scene while still a reporter and continued that after retirement.
-He also served a year as a Woodrow Wilson Fellow and a year as a Visiting Professor at Princeton University.
-He liked to joke that he was the only Professor at Princeton never to have attended a single day of college in his life.
-On the occasion of the 100th Anniversary of the birth of Congress, he addressed a Joint Session of Congress as Truman's principal biographer.
+He also served a year as a Woodrow Wilson Fellow and a year as a visiting professor at Princeton University.
+He liked to joke that he was the only professor at Princeton never to have attended a single day of college in his life.
+In 1984, on the occasion of the 100th anniversary of the birth of Harry S. Truman, Donovan addressed a Joint Session of Congress as Truman's principal biographer.
 At the time, he was the only active journalist to have ever had that distinction.

-His titles include The Assassins (1955), Eisenhower: The Inside Story (1956), PT-109: John F. Kennedy in World War II (1961), The Future of the Republican Party (1976), Conflict and Crisis: The Presidency of Harry S. Truman, 1945-48 (1977), Tumultuous Years: The Presidency of Harry S. Truman, 1949-53 (1982), Nemesis: Truman and Johnson in the Coils of War in Asia (1984), The Second Victory: The Marshall Plan and the Postwar Revival of Europe (1987), Confidential Secretary: Ann Whitman's Twenty Years with Eisenhower and Rockefeller (1988), Unsilent Revolution: Television News and American Public Life, 1948-1991 (1992, with Ray Scherer), and Boxing the Kangaroo: A Reporter's Memoir (2000).
+Donovan's works include The Assassins (1955), Eisenhower: The Inside Story (1956), PT-109: John F. Kennedy in World War II (1961), Six Days in June.
+Israel's Fight for Survival (1967), The Future of the Republican Party (1976), Conflict and Crisis: The Presidency of Harry S. Truman, 1945-48 (1977), Tumultuous Years: The Presidency of Harry S. Truman, 1949-53 (1982), Nemesis: Truman and Johnson in the Coils of War in Asia (1984), The Second Victory: The Marshall Plan and the Postwar Revival of Europe (1987), Confidential Secretary: Ann Whitman's Twenty Years with Eisenhower and Rockefeller (1988), Unsilent Revolution: Television News and American Public Life, 1948-1991 (1992, with Ray Scherer), and Boxing the Kangaroo: A Reporter's Memoir (2000).

+Donovan died in 2003 from complications from a stroke.